wemake-services/wemake-python-styleguide/README.md

 We have several primary objectives:

 0. Enforce `python3.6+` usage
-1. Significantly reduce complexity of your code and make it more maintainable
+1. Significantly reduce the complexity of your code and make it more maintainable
 2. Enforce "There should be one -- and preferably only one -- obvious way to do it" rule to coding and naming styles
 3. Protect developers from possible errors and enforce best practices